WhenIsBest/whenisbest/README.md

 ### Goals
 - GOAL 1: Get familiar with Ruby on Rails
 - GOAL 2: Skeleton of the web app/Layout of application, set up a web server/domain or localhost for development, Have basic front-end
-- GOAL 3: Implement basic features (Be able to sync with Google Calendar, give users the ability to input/edit their calendars and make sure other users can’t see their calendars, give users ability to make groups, algorithm to automate scheduling for meetings/events)
+- GOAL 3: Implement basic features (Be able to sync with Google Calendar*, give users the ability to input/edit their calendars and make sure other users can’t see their calendars, give users ability to make groups, algorithm to automate scheduling for meetings/events)
+*Currently postponing syncing with Google Calendar because of an unresolved error

 ### Features Wanted in the Future
 - Sync with Facebook events if possible?
 Or be able to automatically pull in events from the area